Skip to content

 The first year of the programme is designed to provide the essential foundations of sport and exercise science theory, completing four sport science-specific modules across the key disciplines of biomechanics, psychology, physiology and nutrition, and one broader module to develop their research skills.

-In the third year, you can tailor the degree to your own preferences and future plans, and choose three from a selection of seven optional modules to study across a range of disciplines and contexts.
+In the third year, you can tailor the degree to your own preferences and future plans, by choosing three from a selection of seven optional modules to study across a range of disciplines and contexts.
 This is alongside the completion of your final year dissertation which gives you the chance to apply research skills developed in your first two years, to plan and complete a specific research project relating to a topic you're interested in.

-We want to ensure our students to become the best graduates they can be, and in addition to interactive lectures and seminars, weekly laboratory and/or practical sessions, guest speakers, web-based activities, and staff-student research projects, we encourage students to deliver sports science workshops to school groups and sports clubs, and undertake their own independent research ideas (e.g. dissertation), and offer a wide range of voluntary applied sports science roles.
+We want to ensure our students become the best graduates they can be, and in addition to interactive lectures and seminars, weekly laboratory and/or practical sessions, guest speakers, web-based activities, and staff-student research projects, we encourage students to deliver sports science workshops to school groups and sports clubs, undertake their own independent research ideas (e.g. dissertation), and offer a wide range of voluntary applied sports science roles.

-Each of our students is also paired up with a member of staff as their personal tutor from the very first week of enrolment, in order to help them settle in, discuss issues or questions they have, and to help guide and develop their academic growth and extracurricular experience towards any post-degree plans they may have.
+Each of our students is also paired with a member of staff as their personal tutor from the very first week of enrolment, in order to help them settle in, discuss issues or questions they have, and to help guide and develop their academic growth and extracurricular experience towards any post-degree plans they may have.

-BASES Endorsement
+CASES Endorsement

 Guest Lectures

 Students can benefit from guest lectures from a variety of guest lecturers.
-Previous lectures have included a session on genetics from Dr Ian Varley and sessions on coronary heart disease from Dr Jo Blackwell, a postdoctoral fellow at the University of Lincoln.
+Previous lectures have included a session on genetics from Dr Ian Varley and sessions on coronary heart disease from Dr Jo Blackwell, a visiting fellow at the University of Lincoln.

 CIMSPA Endorsement